mattt-liu/Golf-game/README.md

 # i have multiple custom classes such as Ball.java or Line.java and a
 # staticly referenced class call Calculations.java.
 Calculations is a
 # class that handles all the calculations in my program and
 # collisions.
-All the other custom classes are objects in my game
+All the other custom classes are objects in my game and
 # have their own methods.
 My main method is inside Golf.java so
 # you'll want to run that file if u want to play it

-# please feel free to borrow chunks of my code and reference it and
-# contact me if u have any questions.